nhsuk/urgent-care-prototypes/README.md

 ## Deploying

- Following a successful pull request and merge, the code will automatically be deployed to our <a href="#">prototyping website</a>.
+ Following a successful pull request and merge, the code will automatically be deployed to our <a href="https://nhsuk-urgent-care-prototypes-main.azurewebsites.net/">prototyping website</a>.

 ## Licence